Ali246801232/systemverilog-digital-clock/README.md

 # SystemVerilog Digital Clock

 A modular 24-hour digital clock (`HH:MM:SS`) designed in SystemVerilog and verified using a UVM-based testbench.
-The full runnable version of the code is available on [EDA Playground](https://www.edaplayground.com/x/qgSM); the code and test results are also in the [edaplayground](./edaplayground/) of this repository.
+The full runnable version of the code is available on [EDA Playground](https://www.edaplayground.com/x/qgSM); the code and test results are also in the [edaplayground](./edaplayground/) folder of this repository.

 ## Overview